 If you desire to connect empathetically with others, you need empathy for yourself FIRST!

-As exemplified by the woman's experience above, it's very easy to be polite by inquiring about someone or volunteering to listen when we simply don't have the bandwidth.
-Sometimes we even ask a caring question when we're too burdened with our own challenges to be present.
+As exemplified by the woman's experience above at the grocery store, it's very easy to be polite by inquiring about someone or volunteering to listen when we simply don't have the bandwidth.
+Sometimes we even ask a caring question when we are too burdened with our own challenges to be present.

 Not wanting to listen doesn't make us heartless; it makes us human.

-And this woman was being really hard on herself for the lack of responsiveness to her friend, which means that it was time to turn empathy toward herself.
+And my colleague was being really hard on herself for the lack of responsiveness to her friend, which means that it was time to turn empathy toward herself.

 Empathy is not just for others.